-Any person intending to decline a nomination shall do so by filing written notice of that intention with the officer with whom the certificate nominating the person is filed.
-If the written notice is filed with the appropriate officer before four p.m. on the sixty-fourth day before the election, the nomination is void.
-If written notice is mailed, it must be in the physical possession of the appropriate officer before four p.m. on the sixty-fourth day before the election.
+Any individual intending to decline a nomination shall do so by filing written notice of that intention with the officer with whom the certificate nominating the individual is filed.
+If the written notice is filed with the appropriate officer within forty-eight hours after four p.m. on the sixtyfourth day before the election, the nomination is void.
+If written notice is mailed, it must be in the physical possession of the appropriate officer within forty-eight hours after four p.m. on the sixtyfourth day before the election.